-Today and throughout our history of involvement with government contracting, our companies have maintained an exceptional safety record; employed a highly trained and experienced workforce; consistently delivered high performance no matter the business activity; and excelled at many types of projects, including large construction and environmental, design-build and engineering, training services, and facilities management.
+Today and throughout our history of involvement with government contracting, our companies have maintained an exceptional safety record; employed a highly trained and experienced workforce; consistently delivered high performance no matter the business activity; and excelled in executing diverse projects, including large construction and environmental, design-build and engineering, training services, and facilities management.

 Small Business Administration 8(a) Business Development Program